g026r/pocket-library-toolkit/README.md

 ## How to Install

 Download the appropriate version for your operating system from [the latest release](https://github.com/g026r/pocket-library-toolkit/releases/latest) & extract the archive.
 I recommend placing it in the root of your Pocket's SD card.

 Run the application & select the actions you desire.
 A basic [user guide](docs/userguide.md) is available.

-Once complete, and then copy the files the tool generates over to the correct locations under your SD card's System directory _**making backups of any originals before replacing them**_.
+Once complete, then copy the files the tool generates over to the correct locations under your SD card's System directory _**making backups of any originals before replacing them**_.

 ## But Why?